-The Laser Interferometer GW Observatory (LIGO; [1, 2]) and Virgo [3] have just begun taking data [4] in their 'Advanced' configurations.
-They will ultimately increase their reach in volume within the local Universe by three orders of magnitude as compared to their initial configurations through 2010.
-They form the first parts of a sensitive global GW detector network, to be later augmented by the Japanese KAGRA facility [5, 6] and LIGO-India [7].
+The Laser Interferometer Gravitational Wave Observatory (LIGO) [1, 2]) has just begun taking data [3] in its "Advanced" configuration.
+The two LIGO detectors will ultimately increase their reach in volume within the local Universe by 3 orders of magnitude as compared to their initial configurations through 2010.
+They form the first parts of a sensitive global gravitational-wave (GW) detector network, soon to be augmented by Advanced Virgo [4] and later by the Japanese KAGRA facility [5, 6] and LIGO-India [7].

-The most readily detectable sources of GWs include binary neutron star mergers, with 0.4-400 events per year within the reach of Advanced LIGO at final design sensitivity [8].
-These binary systems are not only efficient sources of GWs, but also potential sources of detectable electromagnetic (EM) transients from the aftermath of the tidal disruption of the neutron stars (NSs).
-Metzger and Berger [9] argue that the most promising EM counterparts are the hypothesized optical/infrared "kilonovae" powered by the radioactivate decay of r-process elements synthesized within the neutron-rich ejecta.
-These are expected to be faint, red, and peak rapidly, reaching only $R \sim 24$ mag within a week, though rising several magnitudes brighter in the infrared [10].
+The most readily detectable sources of GWs include binary neutron star mergers, with 0.4-400 events per year within the reach of Advanced LIGO at its final design sensitivity [8].
+These binary systems are not only efficient sources of GWs but also potential sources of detectable electromagnetic (EM) transients from the aftermath of the tidal disruption of the neutron stars (NSs).
+Metzger and Berger [9] argue that the most promising EM counterparts are the hypothesized optical/infrared "kilonovae" powered by the radioactive decay of r-process elements synthesized within the neutron-rich ejecta.
+These are expected to be faint and red and to peak rapidly, reaching an absolute magnitude of only $M_R \sim -13$ within a week, though rising several magnitudes brighter in the infrared [10].